-Figure 4- Photographs of Uplink Card a) digital receiver side, b) baseband side (CDU and CCD) Design Approach The primary RF carrier tracking, command detection, and turnaround ranging channel performance requirements of the digital receiver system are similar to those of previous deep space RF systems, including both the small deep space transponder (SDST) and CONTOUR RF transceiver systems.
+The primary RF carrier tracking, command detection, and turnaround ranging channel performance requirements of the digital receiver system are similar to those of previous deep space RF systems, including both the small deep space transponder (SDST) and CONTOUR RF transceiver systems.
 Several new design requirements led to a new design approach.
 These new requirements included reduced power consumption, flexibility in the choice of reference oscillator frequencies, and added support for uplink radioscience (REX) and regenerative ranging.
-The core receiver design uses a classic double-conversion, superheterodyne approach (Figure 5).
-The aforementioned RF downconverter board provides several key functions, including power to an external low noise amplifier (LNA) through a microstrip bias tee, band select/image reject filtering, the first downconversion stage, and amplification, tripling, and harmonic filtering of the RF local oscillator (LO).
-The RF LO is generated at approximately 2474 MHz by a fractional-N synthesizer and routed to the RF The output of the first downconverter board. downconversion stage is the first intermediate frequency (IF), which is approximately 240 MHz.
+The core receiver design uses a classic double-conversion, superheterodyne approach (Figure 4).
+The aforementioned RF downconverter board provides several key functions, including power to an external low noise amplifier (LNA) through a microstrip bias tee, band select/image reject filtering, the first downconversion stage, and amplification, tripling, and harmonic filtering of the RF LO.
+The RF LO is generated at approximately 2474 MHz by a fractional-N synthesizer and routed to the RF downconverter board.
+The output of the first downconversion stage is the first intermediate frequency (IF), which is approximately 240 MHz.
 The first IF is bandpass filtered and split into two channels, one narrowband and one wideband.
 The narrowband channel is used for carrier tracking, automatic gain control, and command demodulation, while the wideband channel is used for turnaround ranging demodulation and generation of the WBIF channel to be used by the REX and regenerative ranging subsystems.
 Both channels each contain a single-chip receiver integrated circuit (IC), which provides the second downconversion stage, automatic gain control (AGC) amplification, and wideband channel quadrature demodulation.

-Downconversion to the second IF of 2.500 MHz makes use of an IF LO, which is generated at approximately 242.5 MHz by an integer-N synthesizer.
-Upon downconversion to the second IF, separate filtering of the wideband and narrowband channels is achieved via discrete filter circuits external to the aforementioned receiver ICs.
-The 2.5 MHz narrowband IF (NBIF) channel is processed by a 10-bit, 10 Msps analog-to-digital converter (ADC).
-The resultant sample data is processed by a field programmable gate array (FPGA), which provides a variety of critical receiver The digital receiver FPGA (DPLL) first functions. demodulates the NBIF to baseband.
+Downconversion to the second IF of 2.500 MHz makes use of an IF LO, which is generated at approximately 242.5 MHz by an integer-N synthesizer. downconversion to the second IF, separate filtering of the wideband and narrowband channels is achieved via discrete filter circuits external to the aforementioned receiver ICs.
+The 2.5 MHz narrowband IF (NBIF) channel is processed by a 10-bit, 10 Msps analog-todigital converter (ADC).
+The resultant sample data is processed by an FPGA, which provides a variety of critical receiver functions.
+The digital receiver FPGA (DPLL) first demodulates the NBIF to baseband.
 The baseband data is then processed through the digital portions of the carrier tracking loop, power detection, and AGC system.
-The DPLL's primary contribution to the carrier tracking loop is in the form of a 20-bit preselect/antialiasing filter and a 64bit loop filter.
+The DPLL's primary contribution to the carrier tracking loop is in the form of a 20-bit preselect/antialiasing filter and a 64-bit loop filter.
 The output of the loop filter is used to steer the output frequency and phase of a direct digital synthesizer (DDS), which is in turn used as a carrier tracking reference oscillator in the closed loop carrier tracking system.
 The DPLL's primary contribution to the AGC system is in the form of a power detection circuit and filtering used to drive a digital-to-analog converter (DAC), which is in turn used to generate a control voltage that sets the gain in the analog portions of the receiver system.
-The digital baseband data is also filtered to select the subcarrier,
+The digital baseband data is also filtered to select the subcarrier, which is then forwarded to the CDU for data demodulation and command detection.
+For the New Horizons mission, this subcarrier is binary phase shift key (BPSK) modulated with commands at data rates of 2000, 500, 125, and 7.8125 bps.
+The CDU locks to and tracks the 16 KHz subcarrier and demodulates the command data, passing data and clock over to the CCD.
+In the CCD, designated critical relay commands are decoded, detected, and immediately sent to the power switching system.
+The CCD also forwards all commands to the C&DH system.